 For developers of Chromium OS there are many helpful packages included as part of developer and test images that are not included as part of Chrome OS.
 Bootstrapping and getting these back into the system can be very difficult without re-imaging the entire device.
 Ideally, you'd be able to get these packages back but still auto-update the rest of the system.
 Dev-install solves this use case.
 In essence it restores /usr/local back to that of a developer image.

 The requirements are:

 The installation of software is done through Gentoo's emerge.
 In order to get emerge configured, follow the following steps:

-- Change to root while keeping the environment variables:
+Change to root and initialize the login environment variables:

 # dev_install [--reinstall if done before]